scala-native/scala-native-bindgen/README.md

 ## Testing

-The tests assumes that the above instructions for building has been followed.
+The tests assume that the above instructions for building has been followed.

 ```sh